 - Replacing kitchen and bathroom units.

-To process your application there is an administration fee of £90 (including VAT).
+To process your application there is an administration fee of £100 (including VAT) for non-structural alterations and a fee of £225 (including VAT) for structural alterations.
 This can be paid over the phone using your credit or debit card.

 If you have carried out alterations to your property without first gaining Landlord's Consent, you will need to make a retrospective application.